marinang/SimProd/README.md

 # Simulation production

-Mini framework to send LHCb simulation jobs on a batch system (LSF or Slurm)!
+Mini framework to send LHCb simulation jobs on a batch system (HTCondor, LSF or Slurm)!

 ## Installation